expo/expo-dev/README.md

 test-suite. `apps/playground` doesn't have a `__develop__` directory, run `exp start` in the project root instead.**

+## Pulling the latest versions of each repo

+- Check out the master branch in each submodule and have a clean index, then run `git submodule foreach "git pull"`
+- Commit the new submodule commit refs. ([example commit](https://github.com/expo/expo-dev/commit/e69d197f))

 ## Uing our eslint setup

 We use prettier with eslint to keep code formatted nicely.
 The .eslintrc